DiegoAsterio/aoc-2020/README.md

 # Advent of Code 2020

-These are the solutions to the advent of code 2020
+These are my solutions to the advent of code 2020